OfficeDev/office-js-docs-pr.zh-cn/docs/develop/create-sso-office-add-ins-nodejs.md

             // TODO3: Handle the case where the user's sign-in or consent was aborted.

             // TODO4: Handle the case where the user is logged in with an account that is neither work or school,
-            //        nor Micrososoft Account.
+            //        nor Microsoft Account.

             // TODO5: Handle an unspecified error from the Office host.

             // TODO6: Handle the case where the Office host cannot get an access token to the add-ins
             //        web service/application.

-            // TODO7: Handle the case where the user tiggered an operation that calls `getAccessTokenAsync`
+            // TODO7: Handle the case where the user triggered an operation that calls `getAccessTokenAsync`
             //        before a previous call of it completed.

             // TODO8: Handle the case where the add-in does not support forcing consent.